perladvent/perldotcom/content/article/_pub_2011_01_visualizing-music-with-sdl-and-perl.md

-Perl](http://sdlperl.ath.cx/projects/SDLPerl/) project has taken up the challenge of demonstrating that everyone's favorite system administration language is capable of producing powerful multimedia programsâincluding, but not limited to, games.
+Perl](http://sdlperl.ath.cx/projects/SDLPerl/) project has taken up the challenge of demonstrating that everyone's favorite system administration language is capable of producing powerful multimedia programs—including, but not limited to, games.

 In this edited excerpt from the [SDL Perl manual](http://sdlperl.ath.cx/releases/SDL_Manual.html), lead developer